swade1987/simple-go-service/README.md

 - Click on the "Get Docker for Mac (stable)" button

-- Double click on the downloaded file work.
+- Double click on the downloaded file.

 - Work through the default installation steps.